 Before long, comic books featuring Donald Duck and Spiderman were lining the shelves of the new library.
 The greatest gift for me, however, was when a box of graphic novel versions of the great literary classics arrived.
 I saw this as an opportunity for students who might not have necessarily bothered to try to read such works, if not for the supporting visuals that the comic book format offers.

-Classical Comics graphic novels add visual elements to literary classics making them more engaging for all readers.
+Classical Comics' graphic novels add visual elements to literary classics which makes them more engaging for all readers.

 In Defense of Comic Books

 Illustrated Shelf Labels

 In the nineties, I was surprised and honored to receive a philanthropy award for my work helping to re-open the library at the Dubnoff Center for Child Development in North Hollywood, California.
 Dubnoff's library was small and consisted only of books, many of which had been taken away during a recent change of administration.
 My neighbor heard that the board was discussing not re-opening the library, perhaps because many of Dubnoff's students struggled with reading and had other developmental differences.
 We felt this was unfair and worked with the school's Director of Development to secure funding sources to help it make a comeback.